IntegralDefense/ACE/docs/user-guide.rst

 Alert Page
 ~~~~~~~~~~

+.. role:: strike
+   :class: strike

 At the top of each alert page you will see the title of the alert, followed by a table providing the details on where the alert came from and what kind of alert it is.
 The following fields are present at the top of every alert, underneath the title:

     :Company: The company this alert corresponds to, if applicable.
 Something like: FakeCompany
     :Alert Time: The datetime this alert was created, in YYYY-MM-DD HH:MM:SS format
     :Source: Where this alert came from.
 Something like: ACE - Mailbox Scanner
     :Instance: The ACE server this alert came from (If you're running a distributed, multi-instance ACE).
 Something like: ace-fakecompany1
-    :Alert Type: They type of alert this is
+    :Alert Type: The type of alert this is
     :Storage: The path, on the server where all of the alert data is stored.
 Something like: data/ace-fakecompany1.local/7d5/7d53d3aa-c48d-4534-b7a6-5a4be4e8289e
     :Priority: The estimated priority of the alert
     :Status: The analysis state of the alert.
 This could be 'Analyzing', 'Delayed', or 'Completed'
     :Detections: The number of detections found on this alert

 Next, depending on the alert type, there may be more high-level context information provided.
 For instance, if it's a mailbox alert, there will be a meta-data summary of the email.
-Followed by an expandable section to display the raw email headers and then, if email remediation is implemented, email remediation history.
+Followed by an expandable section to display the raw email headers :strike:`and then, if email remediation is implemented, email remediation history`.
 Other alerts, such as CRITS or Snort alerts, will have a section showing the raw log results for which the alert was generated.
 All that being said, every alert will have an `Analysis Overview`_ section.
 The contextual results of ACE's recusive observable analysis is displayed in the `Analysis Overview`_ section.

 Views
 +++++